Vortyne/pureRGB/FEATURES.md

   - BONEMERANG - 55 base power, hits twice, 90 accuracy, 30% chance of lowering opponent's speed.
   - SUPER FANG - now deals a set 2/3 the opponent's HP instead of 1/2.
 Useful for catching rare pokemon!
   - TELEPORT - actually does something in trainer battles now!
 The user will switch out, and heal 25% health by doing so.
 Still works the same as it used to when wild pokemon use it.
+  - CRABHAMMER - now it's a Physical signature move exclusive of Krabby and Kingler learnsets.
+Only Mew and Missigno. can learn it using TM.
+  - NIGHT SHADE - improved in PureRGB but now is also a Special move.
 - There are many more tweaks to moves.
 Check your MOVEDEX in game to see what a move you just saw's effects were, or see the wiki for a link to the complete move list.
 Be sure to try almost every move and don't write them off.
 Except for splash.
 It still does nothing as usual.

 ## Pokemon type changes
 These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad
+- Venusaur is Grass/Dragon
+- Blastoise is Water/Dragon
+- Charizard is Fire/Dragon
 - Ninetales is Fire/Ghost
 - Golduck is Water/Psychic
 - Seadra is Water/Dragon